TonkWorks/threejs-hex-map/README.md

 For an example check out the code in `examples/random`.
 To test it in the browser simply `npm start` and open `http://localhost:3000/examples/random/`.

+## prompting
+map units -- cahtgpt 4.0
+Generate a texture for a Three.js projec, designed to depict a  3D revolutionary era military axe man in a hex map perspective view - scale to 2/3 of image so that it is not cut off

 ## Packaging to windows